Best for New Equipment

 Who RescueTouch Is Best For

-Caregivers and Family Members of Seniors
+Caregivers of Seniors with Dementia

 Active seniors have their choice of all six RescueTouch devices, as all of RescueTouch’s medical alert systems are mobile- there are no in-home offerings.
 This gives active seniors more options than any other company in the industry.
 All devices have an unlimited range, so they provide seniors with protection anywhere they may go.

 Nurses and First Responders

 RescueTouch was founded by an EMT, and has now merged with NurseAlert to directly serve healthcare providers.
 It gives back to the industry with discounts for nurses and first responders, making RescueTouch devices more affordable for people in these careers.
 It also offers a discount for AARP members, people with disabilities, and Veterans and their family members.

 RescueTouch plans range in price from $30 to $75 a month.
 All devices may be paid for on a monthly, quarterly, or annual basis.
 The quarterly plans save users 10% compared to the month-to-month price, and the annual plan saves users 17%.
 There are no long-term contracts and users may cancel their service at any time without paying a penalty.

 RescueTouch offers discounts on all of its devices for AARP members, veterans, nurses, first responders, and those with disabilities.